simonwahll/wahllcontent/dart/dart/data_types.md

 ## List

 A list is the same as an array in Dart.
-Lists can become quite complex and we will cover them in a separate article some time in the future.
-For now you can find a simple example down below.
+Lists can become quite complex and we will cover them in a separate article sometime in the future.
+For now, you can find a simple example down below.

 ```dart
 // Declare a list of integers and